 Taking to the courts with Ron Shelton’s bittersweet ode to loyalty, friendship and basketball

-The opening sequence, like many in the movie, is a comedic tour de force of fast-talking, racial insults which never wastes a word in developing its characters.
-Billy manages to hustle Sidney at his own game and Sidney figures he can use his opponent’s white trash gimmick to work the courts awhile, a proposal that Billy and long-suffering girlfriend, Gloria, reluctantly agree to.
+White Men Can’t Jump‘s opening sequence, like much of the movie, is a comedic tour de force of fast-talking insults that never wastes a word in developing its characters.
+Billy manages to hustle Sidney at his own game and Sidney figures he can use his opponent’s white trash gimmick to work the courts awhile, a proposal that Billy and the long-suffering Gloria reluctantly agree to.
 Gloria is a borderline alcoholic, a former disco queen who spends her days researching useless facts as she awaits the improbable destiny of being invited as a contestant on television quiz show Jeopardy.
-Luckily for Billy, Sidney is able to pull a favour with a security guard and get her on the show, and everything is roses until Sidney’s apartment is burgled and he is forced to call on that favour.
-That favour involves staking a portion of Gloria’s winnings on a two-on-two tournament that could prove the solution to Sidney’s problems, while all but compounding Billy’s own.
+Luckily for Billy, Sidney is able to pull a favour with a security guard and get her on the show after yet another temporary quarrel, and everything is roses until Sidney’s apartment is burgled and he is forced to call on that favour.
+That favour involves staking a portion of Gloria’s winnings on a two-on-two tournament that could prove the solution to Sidney’s problems, while all-but compounding Billy’s own.

-Rosie Perez puts in a star-making turn as conflicted, Latino firecracker Gloria, a semi-delusional, quasi-intellectual mired in indecision, torn between love and poverty, between trust and reality.
+Perez delivers a star-making turn as conflicted Latino firecracker Gloria, a quasi-intellectual mired in indecision, torn between love and poverty, between trust and reality.
 Gloria represents the romantic side of life on the fringes.
-She also provides much of the movie’s heart with her blinkered sense of loyalty and unyielding determination to succeed against all odds, and she’s not alone.
-Behind all of the macho bravado, it is the women who provide the movie’s emotional backbone, particularly Sidney’s other half Rhonda (Tyra Ferrell), who with the extra responsibility of an infant son quietly influences her man’s decisions as she struggles to get her family out of ‘the jungle’.
-She doesn’t push so much as she acts as a cushion for Sidney to fall back on.
-Hers is a steely tenderness.
-She doesn’t judge her man for his lack of discipline.
-She instead recognises his talent as a ball player, understanding what the sport means to someone who would have been playing pro league had fate determined otherwise.
+She also provides much of the movie’s heart with her blinkered sense of loyalty and unyielding determination to succeed.
+Behind the macho bravado, it is the women who provide the movie’s emotional backbone, particularly Sidney’s other half Rhonda (Tyra Ferrell), who with the extra responsibility of an infant son quietly influences her man’s decisions as she struggles to get her family out of ‘the jungle’.
+She doesn’t push so much as she acts as a cushion for Sidney to fall back on, a steely tenderness that stops just short of judgement.
+She recognises Sidney’s talent as a ball player, understanding what the sport means to someone who may have been playing pro league had fate determined otherwise.
 As long as basketball is putting food on the table, she is behind him one-hundred percent.

-Bittersweet and punctuated by a soulful, often tender soundtrack, the movie is ultimately about love and betrayal, about loyalty and friendship and the decisions we make.
+Ultimately, the movie is about love and betrayal, about loyalty and friendship and the decisions we make.
 It is also about doing the right thing, and how ‘right’ can be subjective in relation to those who make up our lives.
-Sport may be central to the existence of these characters, but there are more important things to consider; greater and more complex obstacles to conquer.
+Sport may be central to the existence of these characters, but there are more important things to consider, greater and more complex obstacles to conquer.

 Basketball, it seems, is merely a part of the solution.